pulakk/blog/remote-camera/index.md

 This tutorial will guide you through the setup of a specific camera, and router model, so if you want to follow along, my recommendation would be to replicate the same setup.
-There is some leeway in the choice of the camera but setting up the router to be accessible to the internet migh be different for different routers.
+There is some leeway in the choice of the camera but the process of setting up the router to be accessible through the internet might be different for different routers.

 * [My custom setup for accessing camera remotely](https://pulakk.github.io/blog/remote-camera/custom-setup)